mythril-forge/homebrew-classes/fighter/eldritch-knight/eldritch-spellcasting.md

 ### Spellcasting Ability
 Intelligence is your spellcasting ability for your wizard spells, since you learn your spells through study and memorization.
 You use your Intelligence whenever a spell refers to your spellcasting ability.
-In addition, you use your Intelligence modifier when setting the saving throw DC for a wizard spell you cast and when making an attack roll with one.
+In addition, you use your Intelligence Modifier when setting the Saving Throw DC for a wizard spell you cast and when making an Attack Roll with one.

-`Spell save DC = 9 + your proficiency bonus + your Intelligence modifier`
+`Spell save DC = 9 + your Proficiency Bonus + your Intelligence Modifier`

-`Spell attack modifier = your proficiency bonus + your Intelligence modifier`
+`Spell Attack Modifier = your Proficiency Bonus + your Intelligence Modifier`

 ### Spell Slots
 To cast a spell, you must expend a slot of the spell's level or higher.